Kexin-Wei/GRE_verbal_interactive_py/README.md

 4. Type "stop!" at any place to exit and the record will be noted.

-5. After every 6 words will be stopped and maybe review for better equality, also file autosaved.
+5. After every 5 words will be stopped and maybe review for better equality, also file autosaved.

 ## Special alphabet
   - é : use e/
   - è : use e\
     - like "éclat" just type "e/clat"
+- ï : use i..